-Charlotte County Capital Improvements Program 2006; Adopted September 29, 2005 Project Title Total FY 06 FY 07-FY 11 Project Total Bayshore Live Oak Park 786 148 12,180 Bayshore Road Street Lights 351 - 351 Harborview Corridor - Phase I (ROW Acquisition) 277 - 5,414 Landscaping - Edgewater Drive (Harbor to Bayshore) 26 (FY 05) - 26
+Charlotte County Capital Improvements Program 2006; Adopted September 29, 2005 Project Title Total FY 06 FY 07-FY 11 Project T Bayshore Live Oak Park 786 148 12,180 Bayshore Road Street Lights 351 - 351 Harborview Corridor - Phase I (ROW Acquisition) 277 - 5,414 Landscaping - Edgewater Drive (Harbor to Bayshore) 26 (FY 05) - 26

-Table 1 on page 50 identifies the capital projects anticipated to be needed in order to remedy the blighted conditions in the community redevelopment area.
-The projects identified in Phase I - Years 1-5, have a variety of funding sources that will be pursued to achieve maximum leverage of public and private investment to achieve the goals of this plan.
-Section VI of the Redevelopment Plan offers many opportunities and options to further finance the projects found within the Redevelopment Plan.
+Table 1 identifies the capital projects anticipated to be needed in order to remedy the blighted conditions in the community redevelopment area.
+While many or most of the projects identified in Phase I - Years 1-5, have an identified funding source, some still do not.
+For those projects that are not yet funded, new funding sources may need to be devised or a careful assessment of existing funds may need to be reallocated.
+Either way, Section VI of the Redevelopment Plan offers many opportunities and options to further finance the projects found within the Redevelopment Plan.
 Cost Estimates are based on assigned costs as identified in December 2005.
 Estimates may increase if material and land costs continue to rise as experienced in the past year.

-The Table 2 on page 53 includes Program Activities which are not necessarily Capital Projects, but eligible activities for tax increment revenues.
+The Table 2 includes Program Activities which are not necessarily Capital Projects, but eligible activities for tax increment revenues.
 These activities will also assist in remedying the blighted conditions identified in this redevelopment area.

-These projects are expected to be completed within the Phase I time frame (1-5 years) provided funding is secured and permitting is approved.
+These projects are expected to be completed within the Phase I time frame (1-5 years).
 These projects are planned in keeping with and meeting the goals and objectives of the CRA Redevelopment Plan and Vision.